sudsk/gcp-digital-healthcare/README.md

 ```

 ### Dataflow Pipeline
 - A streaming pipeline using PubSub_Subscription_to_BigQuery template is created using gcloud CLI.
-- A transform UDF javascript function is used to flatten "Data" object in the json message.
 ```
 gcloud dataflow jobs run digital-appt-job-1 \
 --gcs-location gs://dataflow-templates/latest/PubSub_Subscription_to_BigQuery \
 --region=europe-west1 \
 --staging-location=gs://digital_health_uk_poc/stage \
---parameters inputSubscription=projects/digital-health-uk-poc/subscriptions/digital_subs,outputTableSpec=digital-health-uk-poc:digital.appointment,javascriptTextTransformGcsPath=gs://digital_health_uk_poc/flattenData.js,javascriptTextTransformFunctionName=transform
+--parameters inputSubscription=projects/digital-health-uk-poc/subscriptions/digital_subs,outputTableSpec=digital-health-uk-poc:digital_health.appointment
 ```
 ## Analytics
 - A view of the current state of an appointment must be shown (Is it currently booked / cancelled or completed)
 ```
 SELECT AppointmentId, Type as CurrentStatus
 FROM (
-SELECT AppointmentId, Type,
+SELECT Data.AppointmentId, Type,
-       ROW_NUMBER() OVER (PARTITION BY AppointmentId ORDER BY TimestampUtc DESC) AS rnum FROM `digital-health-uk-poc.digital_health.appointment`) WHERE rnum = 1
+       ROW_NUMBER() OVER (PARTITION BY Data.AppointmentId ORDER BY Data.TimestampUtc DESC) AS rnum FROM `digital-health-uk-poc.digital_health.appointment`)
+WHERE rnum = 1
 ```